saravananpsg/udacity-deep-reinforcement-learning/p2_continuous-control/README.md

             Recommended Minimum: 0.2
             Recommended Maximum: 4
         - Benchmark Mean Reward: 30

-## Project Details
-This project uses [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step so that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.

 ## Getting Started
 To get started, it is recommended to follow the Udacity DRL ND dependencies [instructions here](https://github.com/udacity/deep-reinforcement-learning#dependencies) and install the dependencies.
 This project utilises [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md), [NumPy](http://www.numpy.org/) and [PyTorch](https://pytorch.org/) extensively.
 A prebuilt simulator is required in be installed.
 You need only select the environment that matches your operating system: